ATAWARE ransomware removal instructions

 What is ATAWARE?

-ATAWARE was discovered by Securityinbits.
-It is a high-risk virus, a ransomware-type program that is designed to encrypt files stored on victim's computer and keep them unusable unless a ransom is paid.
-It adds the ".ATANUR" extension to every encrypted file, for example, if a file is named "1.jpg", then ATAWARE will rename it to "1.jpg.ATANUR" and so on.
-Once a computer is infected and files are encrypted, ATAWARE displays a ransom note in a pop-up window.
-It also creates the "Decryptor.exe" file and puts it on desktop.
+Discovered by Securityinbits, ATAWARE is a high-risk virus, a ransomware-type program designed to encrypt files stored on victims' computers and keep them unusable until a ransom is paid.
+The program adds the ".ATANUR" extension to each encrypted file.
+For example, "1.jpg" becomes "1.jpg.ATANUR".
+Once a computer is infected and files are encrypted, ATAWARE displays a ransom message in a pop-up window.
+It also creates the "Decryptor.exe" file and places it on the Desktop.

-Displayed pop-up window says that all victim's data was encrypted and it cannot be accessed anymore.
-Cyber criminals behind this ransomware present themselves as just random people who use ATAWARE to encrypt files stored on other people's computers.
-According to them, the price of decryption is 500 points (of something).
-However, they do not provide any details on how to contact them or to pay them.
-For this reason it is very likely that this ransomware is still in a development state.
-Clicking the "Decrypt" button in a pop-up window opens another pop-up window saying to wait until the decryptor finishes its job.
-However, it seems to be not working.
-Same with the "Decryptor.exe" file placed on a desktop - it does not work.
-Ransomware-type programs that are unfinished sometimes are possible to 'crack' without having to contact cyber criminals or pay them a ransom.
-However, there is no tool that could be capable of decrypting files encrypted by ATAWARE, at least not at this moment.
-Most of the times cyber criminals are the only ones who have the right decryption tools.
-In this case we recommend to use data backup and to restore all files from there.
+The pop-up window states that all data was encrypted and can no longer be accessed.
+Cyber criminals behind this ransomware target random users of ATAWARE to encrypt their files.
+They state that the cost of decryption is "500 points" (of an unknown currency), however, they provide no details about how to contact the developers or pay.
+Therefore, it is likely that this ransomware is still in development.
+Clicking the "Decrypt" button in the pop-up window opens another pop-up window suggesting that the user waits until the decryptor finishes its job.
+This, however, does not seem to be working.
+This is the same situation with the "Decryptor.exe" file placed on the Desktop - it does not work.
+Ransomware-type programs that are unfinished are sometimes possible to 'crack' without having to contact cyber criminals or pay any ransom, however, there is no tool capable of file decryption encrypted by ATAWARE (at least not at the moment).
+Frequently, only cyber criminals have the correct decryption tools.
+In this case, we recommend that you use a data backup and restore all files from there.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-As a rule, ransomware-type programs operate very similarly.
-They encrypt data and display ransom notes.
-Here are some other examples: MegaLocker, Langolier and Etols.
-Main differences between these programs usually are price of a decryption and cryptography algorithm (symmetric or asymmetric) used for encryption.
-Unluckily, most encryptions are impossible to decrypt without using particular decryption tools.
-Typically, they can be provided only by cyber criminals.
-Free decryptions usually are possible only if ransomware is not finished, has bugs, flaws and so on, but that does not happen often.
-For these reasons we recommend to create data backups regularly and keep them stored on remote server or unplugged/disconnected storage device.
+Ransomware-type programs generally perform similar operations.
+They encrypt data and display ransom messages.
+Some other examples include MegaLocker, Langolier, and Etols.
+Main differences between these programs are usually cost of decryption and cryptography algorithm (symmetric or asymmetric) used for encryption.
+Unfortunately, most encryptions are impossible to decrypt without using specific decryption tools.
+Typically, these can only be provided by cyber criminals.
+Free decryption is possible only if the ransomware is not complete, has bugs/flaws, and so on (these cases are rare).
+Therefore, maintain regular backups and keep them stored on remote servers or unplugged/disconnected storage devices.

 How did ransomware infect my computer?